 Dust & Dance was founded in 2015 by Claire.
-The story is in two parts.
+The story is in two (now three - read on!) parts.

 Claire - Dust & Dance founder